Mohammed-Salameh/Mohammed-Salameh/README.md

 ### Networks Engineer - Kaizen365 Technology - Amman,Jordan - NOV-2020-Oct-2022

-In my role as a Networks Engineer at Kaizen365 Technology within the NOC department, I successfully monitored and resolved technical issues for over 40 companies' infrastructures, ensuring timely and effective solutions.
+As a Networks Engineer at Kaizen365 Technology within the Network Operations Center (NOC), I monitored and resolved technical challenges for infrastructures across over 40 companies, ensuring swift and efficient problem-solving to maintain seamless operations.

-• Virtualization (Hyper-V, VMware).
+• Leveraged expertise in virtualization technologies, including Hyper-V and VMware, to enhance infrastructure efficiency and resilience.

-• Backup & Recovery (Veeam, Altaro, Veritas, Acronis).
+• Executed advanced backup and recovery protocols using tools such as Veeam, Altaro, Veritas, and Acronis, safeguarding data integrity and system availability.

-• Files & Folders Backup (Druva, Code 42, Zoolz, OneDrive, GoogleDrive).
+• Orchestrated comprehensive files and folders backup systems utilizing platforms like Druva, Code 42, Zoolz, OneDrive, and Google Drive, ensuring critical data protection.

-• Storage (NAS (Dell PowerVault), SAN (NetGear, Synology, QNAP).
+• Administered and optimized storage solutions, including NAS (Dell PowerVault) and SAN (NetGear, Synology, QNAP), to meet scalable and secure data storage requirements.

-• Microsoft Technologies (ADDS, WSUS, DHCP, DNS, GPO, FileServer, Windows Server Administration).
+• Managed Microsoft technologies, including ADDS, WSUS, DHCP, DNS, GPO, FileServer, and Windows Server, to bolster network efficiency and security.

-• Firewalls (Sophos, SonicWall, FortiGate).
+• Configured and maintained firewalls (Sophos, SonicWall, FortiGate) to strengthen network defenses and protect against emerging cyber threats.

-• Endpoint Security (Webroot, Sophos, Kaspersky, TrendMicro).
+• Deployed endpoint security measures (Webroot, Sophos, Kaspersky, TrendMicro) to safeguard against malware and enhance security posture.

-• Server Hardware (Dell PowerEdge, Lenovo ThinkSystems, HP Proliant, IBM X Series).
+• Oversaw the installation and maintenance of server hardware, such as Dell PowerEdge, Lenovo ThinkSystems, HP Proliant, and IBM X Series, ensuring optimal performance and reliability.

-• Conversion (P2V, V2V, V2P).
+• Specialized in server conversion strategies, including physical to virtual (P2V), virtual to virtual (V2V) across platforms like Hyper-V to VMware and XenServer to VMware (and vice versa), facilitating strategic IT infrastructure transitions and enhancements.

-• Network Protection (Threatlocker).
+• Implemented Threatlocker for advanced network protection, minimizing security vulnerabilities and threats.

-• Monitoring (HostMonitor).
+• Utilized monitoring tools like HostMonitor for proactive IT infrastructure management, preempting issues to avoid operational disruptions.

-• Helpdesk Services.
+• Delivered top-tier helpdesk services, swiftly addressing and resolving user issues to enhance satisfaction and minimize downtime.

-Played a key role in training team members on new products, sharing knowledge, providing support, and fostering a collaborative environment.
+Additionally, I was instrumental in mentoring team members on new technologies and products, fostering a collaborative and knowledge-rich environment, and ensuring the team remained at the forefront of industry best practices and innovations.

 ##